 You can also make great baked potatoes in the microwave as well!

 Ok, ok – I know that I sound like gadget central, but all these can be a great arsenal to your cooking in the summer!
-However, there are other ways to keep your kitchen cool that don’t evolve around gadgets, so let’s get into those.
+However, there are other ways to keep your kitchen cool that don’t revolve around gadgets, so let’s get into those.

 Fix Cold Foods in the Summer